devlucky/Kakapo/README.md

 }
 ```

-You might be wondering where is the dynamic part: here is when the different components of Kakapo take place:
+You might be wondering where the dynamic part is; here is when the different modules of Kakapo take place:

 ```Swift
 let db = KakapoDB()